Best minds, biggest market: PM Modi's full speech at Bengaluru Tech Summit 2020

 Instead, we provided India with UPI, an umbrella platform where everyone can host their digital payment products and plug-in digital payments.
 This empowered many products.
 Last month recorded more than 2 billion transactions.
 We are doing something similar with the National Digital Health Mission.
 Some of you may have also heard about the SVAMITVA scheme.

 It is an ambitious scheme to give land-titles to millions of people in our rural areas.
-This will also be achieved through technology like drones .
+This will also be achieved through technology like drones.
 This will not only bring an end to many disputes but also empower people.
-Once the property rights are given, technology solutions can ensure prosperity .
+Once property rights are given, technology solutions can ensure prosperity.

 Friends, Technology is setting the pace for the defence sector to evolve.
 Earlier wars were determined by who had better horses and elephants.
 Then came the era of fire-power.
 Now, technology is playing a very important role in global conflicts.
 From software to drones to UAVs, technology is redefining the defence sector.